cvjena/cn24/README.md

 ## Welcome to the CN24 GitHub repository!

-CN24 is a complete scene parsing framework using fully convolutional networks.
+CN24 is a complete semantic segmentation framework using fully convolutional networks.
 It supports a wide variety of platforms (Linux, Mac OS X and Windows) and libraries (OpenCL, Intel MKL, AMD ACML...) while providing dependency-free reference implementations.